 This course covers the Microsoft Office Professional suite, which is an integrated collection of software applications (word processing, spreadsheet, database, and presentations) that share data and work in a similar and consistent manner.
 This course includes instruction on how to seamlessly integrate data within and between the programs in an efficient manner.
 This course is intended for students interested in learning a business software suite.
 This course may be repeated three times to update skills as Microsoft Office Professional Suite technologies change.
-(FT) Associate Degree Credit & transfer to CSU and/or private colleges and universities.
+(FT) AA/AS; CSU.